 - Using Range.AutoFilter Field:=2 we have chosen the column Range.
 If you need other columns change the number accordingly.

 That’s all for today.
 We have tried listing ways to use the dynamic advanced filter in Excel.
-We have used Macros and VBA codes for reaching our target.
+We have used Macros and VBA codes to reach our target.
 Hope you will find this helpful.
 Feel free to comment if anything seems difficult to understand.
 Let us know any other ways of what we have missed here.